shane3102/illchess/README.md

 Service has two modes of operation:
 * **engine** - service is communicating with engine present on host machine
 * **API** - service is communicating API available here: https://stockfish.online/

+Additionally on each stockfish calculation (evaluation, top moves etc.) is also saved to **MongoDB** database.
+On each request application at first is checking if calculation has already been done and if so returns saved result.
+If not, calculation is performed and result is saved to database.

+Whole calculation _caching_ can be turned on and off via property (true/false):
+ * **calculations.caching.enabled**

 ***
 #### illchess-player-info
 Implementation: Kotlin + Quarkus